kjack9/mod-smallcraft/README.md

 - 3 to 5 players
 - 1 dedicated tank
 - 1 dedicated healer

+SmallCraft also assumes that the players in your group consist of:
 - At least one mana user
-- At least one player with some sort of CC
+- One player with some sort of long CC (e.g. polymorph, sap, root, etc)
+- One player who is able to slow/stun/snare
-- At least one player who is able to kite or off-tank
+- One player who is able to do light off-tanking

+One player may fulfil multiple of these requirements.

 ## Dependencies